Perfect Privacy and Strong Stationary Times for Markovian Sources: Proof of Results in Section

 \begin{prop} For a transitively invariant Markov chain, the following hold.

 \begin{enumerate} \item For every $t\ge 1$, the quantity

 is independent of the initial state $x\in\sX$.

-\item The transition matrix $P$ is doubly stochastic, and hence the uniform distribution $\pi(y)=1/|\sX|$ is a stationary distribution of the chain. \end{enumerate} \end{prop} \begin{proof}[Proof of Proposition~\ref{Prop::TransitiveInvariant}] We first prove that $P^t$ holds $P^{t}(gx,gy)=P^t(x,y)$ by induction on $t$.
-The case $t=1$ is the assumption.
+\item The transition matrix $P$ is doubly stochastic, and hence the uniform distribution $\pi(y)=1/|\sX|$ is a stationary distribution of the chain. \end{enumerate} \end{prop} \begin{proof}[Proof of Proposition~\ref{Prop::TransitiveInvariant}] We first show that for any $g\in G$, $gx$ is a bijection on $\sX$ to itself.
+Since $G$ is a group, there exists $e\in G$ such that $ex=x$ for any $x\in\sX$, and for any $g\in G$, there exists $g^{-1}\in G$ such that $g^{-1}g=gg^{-1}=e$.
+Thus, $g^{-1}gx=gg^{-1}x=x$, i.e., the inverse mapping exists, thus $g$ is a bijection. \begin{enumerate} \item We prove that $P^t$ holds $P^{t}(gx,gy)=P^t(x,y)$ by induction on $t$.
+The case $t=1$ is the definition.
 Assume it holds for some $t\ge 1$.
 Then for any $x,y$,

 Use the bijection $z=gz'$ (i.e., $z'=g^{-1}z$) to rewrite the sum as

 By the induction hypothesis and the invariance of $P$, $P^{t}(gx,gz')=P^{t}(x,z')$ and $P(gz',gy)=P(z',y)$, hence

 Now,